wal-g/wal-g/README.md

 You may set `AZURE_STORAGE_SAS_TOKEN` in lieu of `AZURE_STORAGE_ACCESS_KEY` to make use of [SAS tokens](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview).

+For deployments where Azure Storage is not under AzurePuplicCloud environment, WAL-G need to use different Azure Storage endpoint.
+You can use optional setting `AZURE_STORAGE_SAS_TOKEN` to select the correct Azure Storage endpoint.
+Available setting values:  `"AzurePublicCloud"`, `"AzureUSGovernmentCloud"`, `"AzureChinaCloud"`, `"AzureGermanCloud"`.
+If setting is omitted or has a value different to the ones defined here, WAL-G will default to the Azure Storage endpoint for AzurePublicCloud.

 WAL-G sets default upload buffer size to 64 Megabytes and uses 3 buffers by default.
 However, users can choose to override these values by setting optional environment variables.